kylelmorris/localrec_control/README.md

 6) Edit localrec_create_subpartices.sh header to suit your refinement.
 7) Source Relion-1.4
-8) Run localrec_create_subparticles.sh	# This will use LocalRec to localise the subparticle of interest in each image and extract it
+8) Run localrec_create_subparticles.sh.
+This will use LocalRec to localise the subparticle of interest in each image and extract it
-9) Run localrec_create_substructures.sh	# This will use the LocalRec particles from (8) to reconstruct the subparticle volume
+9) Run localrec_create_substructures.sh.
+This will use the LocalRec particles from (8) to reconstruct the subparticle volume
 10) Combine the subparticle star files and perform image processing in the latest version of Relion

 ## Notes for signal subtraction